July 2017 HOUSE WINE PAIRINGS

 Pairing Notes: This stunning glass is brought to you from one of our favorite Grower Producers.
 When Marie and Alex were visiting here in the States, there were 3 people running the winery back home.
 This phenomenal start to the evening is a blend of Pinot Noir, Meunier, and Chardonnay.
 The glass features notes of baked apple, lemon rind, and soft yeast.

-Pairing Notes: In the hall of fame of classic wine pairings, Sauvignon Blanc with Goat Cheese competes for top marks.
-This delightful glass brings you a crisp, bright white wine with citrus blossom, mandarin and a twist of lemon that will match the tangy chevre flan with summer truffles, magically.
+Pairing Notes: In the hall of fame of classic wine pairings, Albariño with Goat Cheese competes for top marks.
+This delightful glass brings you a cool, crisp white wine with orange peel and lime zest, lemongrass, quince and grapefruit that will match the tangy chevre flan with summer truffles, magically.

 Pairing Notes: Everything about this course – Corn “Gnocchi”, Limon Crema, Cotija Cheese – calls for a creamy, round and luscious Chardonnay that still maintains good acidity.
-This example of white Burgundy is exactly that.
-Layered textures of peach, ripe apple, and bread dough will stand up to lovely rich flavors of this course.
+This example of Chardonnay is exactly that.
+Layered textures of pears, lemon, and brioche will stand up to lovely rich flavors of this course.

 2016 Cenyth Rosé, Sonoma County